robbieawest/eno/README.md

 ## Building

 #### Prerequisites
-- `odin` programming language is installed, the tested release is `dev-2024-11`.
+- `odin` programming language is installed, the current tested release is `dev-2025-04`.
 - `SDL2` is installed.
 - `OpenGL` is installed.